nexusformat/definitions/manual/source/datarules.rst

       If no ``AXISNAME_indices`` attribute is provided, a programmer is encouraged to make best efforts assuming the intent of this ``NXdata`` group to provide a default plot.
+      The ``AXISNAME_indices`` attribute is only required when necessary to resolve ambiguity.

       It is possible there may be more than one ``AXISNAME_indices`` attribute with the same value or values.
 This indicates the possibilty of using